CORE-cer/CORE/README.md

 ### In Development

-- **Partition-by Operator**: The feature to support the partition-by event correlation operator is currently under development.

 - **Support for UDP**: TCP network transport is the current bottleneck.

 ## Quick Start

-To get started quickly, a Docker setup is available:
+To get started quickly in your local machine:

 ```bash
 # Clone the repository